sdss/lvmnps/docs/sphinx/developer-env.rst

 Prerequisite
 ~~~~~~~~~~~~

+If your system already have rabbitmq, and already running with the actors, you don't have to install these below.
 Install `RabbitMQ <https://www.rabbitmq.com/>`__ by using apt-get.
 RabbitMQ is not the dependency of the 'lvmnps' but it is the system-wide configuration for running the software under CLU CLI(command line interface).